RyotaUshio/obsidian-quick-preview/README.md

 You can also install the latest beta release using [BRAT](https://github.com/TfTHacker/obsidian42-brat):

-1. Install BRAT and enable it.
+1. Install the latest version of BRAT and enable it.
-2. Go to `Options`.
-In the `Beta Plugin List` section, click on the `Add Beta plugin` button.
-3. Copy and paste `RyotaUshio/obsidian-quick-preview` in the pop-up prompt and click on **Add Plugin**.
+2. Open the following URL in browser: `obsidian://brat?plugin=RyotaUshio/obsidian-quick-preview`.
+3. Click the "Add Plugin" button.
-4.  _(Optional but highly recommended)_ Turn on `Auto-update plugins at startup` at the top of the page.
+4. _(Optional but highly recommended)_ In the BRAT settings, turn on `Auto-update plugins at startup` at the top of the page.

-5. Go to `Community plugins > Installed plugins`.
-You will find “Quick Preview” in the list.
-Click on the toggle button to enable it.
+## Reporting problems

+If you find a problem about this plugin, please report it by filing an issue from [here](https://github.com/RyotaUshio/obsidian-quick-preview/issues).

+It'd be helpful if you could attatch the following information:

+- Result of the "Show debug info" command
+- Screenshot of the plugin settings

 ## Using the API